jow320/jow320/README.md

 ## About Me

 - 👀 I’m currently focused on becoming a full-time Front End Developer.
-- 🌱 I’m currently learning HTML, CSS, and JavaScript.
+- 🌱 I’m currently JavaScript and Node.js.
 - 💞️ I’m looking to collaborate on any interesting project.
 - 📫 How to reach me: You can reach me on [Instagram](https://instagram.com/jow320) or via email at [jow_d3@hotmail.com](mailto:jow_d3@hotmail.com).